leanderalvess/leanderalvess/README.md

 # Hi 👋

 ### 📝 About me
 My name is Leander Alves, I'm a Computer Engineer graduated from the Federal University of Mato Grosso - Brazil, and a software developer for over 4 years.
 Currently I work with JS technologies like: Vue.js, Angular, NestJS, Prisma ORM and Node.js.
+But I'm also acquainted with C#, .NET, MongoDB, SQl, Oracle SQL and others...

 ### 🔝 Languages & Technologies